 There is a real chance that during a case interview you will not end up generating a final answer nor will it be anywhere near correct, however don’t be concerned if this happens to you.
 Case interviews can sometimes end up being an exploration of issues, with the interviewer guiding you down one of many possible paths, allowing you to formulate a solution to a problem, give recommendations, or simply ‘ball park’ an estimate.

-With this in mind don’t rush your analysis, as you may overlook important elements to the problem and have too narrow a focus.
-Still work at a steady pace however, to ensure you can at least give a final answer if required by the interviewer.
+With this in mind don’t rush your analysis, as you may overlook important elements to the problem and develop too narrow a focus.
+That said, work at a steady pace to ensure you can at least give some semblance of a final answer if required by the interviewer.

-Interact with the interviewer and ask lots of questions to gauge the scope of the problem or fill in missing pieces of the puzzle.
+Interact with the interviewer and ask lots of questions to gauge the scope of the problem or fill in missing pieces to the puzzle.
 Certain details of the case and critical information will often be intentionally withheld to see if you can determine by yourself what extra information or data would be useful to help solve the problem.
-This will help demonstrate how inquisitive and thorough you are in your analysis.
+This will help demonstrate how inquisitive and thorough you are in your analytical style.

 Don’t be afraid to be creative because management consulting requires a large element of ‘thinking outside the box’, i.e. coming up with innovative ideas.
-Be enthusiastic, confident, and comfortable.
-Always let your personality come through.
+Be enthusiastic, confident, and comfortable and always let your personality come through.
 You may get way off track in a case interview and think that there is no way you will make it to the next round, however your personality, attitude and enthusiasm can often be what gets you over the line.

-A good point to make early in this guide is the importance of bringing structure to your problem solving when analysing and answering case interview questions.
+An important point we'd like to make, is that of bringing structure to your problem solving when analysing and answering case interview questions.
 Using a simple step-by-step problem solving method as shown below may help:

-The last point that should be made in relation to answering case interview questions is in regard to the appearance of your key strengths.
+The last point that should be made in relation to answering case interview questions is in regards to the appearance of your key strengths.
 Consulting firms hire from a variety of backgrounds and university degrees including engineering, science, law, business, finance, accounting, economics, management, business administration and commerce.
-They take anyone who shows the right attitude and intellect for the job.
+They take anyone who shows the right attitude and intellect for the job, knowing that they will then be able to upskill and train you.
 Management consulting firms look for the most intelligent individuals who are also ‘all-rounders’ with competencies and interests in a range of disciplines.
 It’s therefore important, that if you are a business or commerce oriented individual, you must be sure to demonstrate creativity, problem solving skills, and a level of thinking outside of the traditional number crunching financial analyst, economist or accountant mindset.
-Conversely someone like a scientist of engineer needs to demonstrate a level of business acumen with at least some knowledge or interest in the commercial drivers of the finance world.
+Conversely someone like a scientist or engineer needs to demonstrate a minimum level of business acumen with at least some knowledge or interest in the financial drivers of the commercial world.

 Case Interview Question of The Month

-This was recently given during a Bain Interview 12th May 2012
+This was recently given during a BCG Interview on the 3rd July 2015